Building Around Doppelgang

 Magic the Gathering Card - Hinata, Dawn-Crowned - MTG CircleMagic the Gathering Card - Mindsplice Apparatus - MTG Circle

-Cost reduction is a little slower and less universally useful as ramp, but the synergy with Doppelgang and Hinata, Dawn-Crowned is pretty spectacular.
-Given that cost is reduced for each target, and Doppelgang’s X sets the target, it effectively knocks an X off the cost.
+Cost reduction is a little slower and less universally useful than ramp, but the synergy with Doppelgang and Hinata, Dawn-Crowned is pretty spectacular.
+Given that cost is reduced for each target, and Doppelgang's X sets the target, it effectively knocks an X off the cost.
 If we can get multiple Hinatas online (thank you, Mirror Box), we can reduce the cost to as little as GU and get as many copies as there are permanents on the field.
 On MTGA, this has been known to crash the server.
 This will result in going mana positive and possibly drawing our whole deck, so be careful.

 Control